 Browser tests are scenarios executed by Datadog on your web applications.
-They run at configurable periodic intervals from multiple locations around the world, and from multiple devices.
-These checks verify both that your applications are up and responding to requests, and that any conditions defined in your scenarios are met.
+They run at configurable periodic intervals from multiple locations around the world, from multiple browsers, and devices.
+These tests verify both that your applications are up and responding to requests, and that any conditions defined in your scenarios are met.

 Define the configuration of your browser test.

 Starting URL: The URL from which your browser test starts the scenario.

 Advanced Options (optional): Set specific options for your browser test.

 Select Disable CORS to prevent the cross-origin resource sharing (CORS) policy from blocking your test.

 Request Headers: Define headers in the Name and Value fields to add to or override the default browser headers.
 For example, you can set the User Agent in the header to identify Datadog scripts.

 Cookies: Define cookies to add to the default browser cookies.
 Enter one cookie per line, using the syntax of Set-Cookie.

 HTTP Authentication: Authenticate through HTTP Basic, Digest, or NTLM with a username and a password.
 Your credentials are used in every step of your browser test.